cn1t/FirebaseBlog/README.md

 ## Deployment

-To start using this project, you only have to go into the .js files and paste your firebase config like here:
+To deploy the blog you will have to add the following code to every java script file in the `js/` folder.

 ```js
   var firebaseConfig = {